-- Single-Family Prototype: A two-story home with a 30-ft by 40-ft rectangular shape, 2,400 ft2 of conditioned floor area excluding the basement (if any), and window area equal to 15% of the conditioned floor area equally distributed toward the four cardinal directions. - Multifamily Prototype: A three-story building with 18 units (6 units per floor), each unit having conditioned floor area of 1,200 ft2 and window area equal to approximately 23% of the exterior wall area (not including breezeway walls) equally distributed toward the four cardinal directions.
+- Single-Family Prototype: A two-story home with a roughly 30-ft by 40-ft rectangular shape, 2,376 ft2 of conditioned floor area excluding the conditioned basement (if any), and window area equal to 15% of the conditioned floor area equally distributed toward the four cardinal directions. - Multifamily Prototype: A three-story building with 18 dwelling units (6 units per floor), each unit having conditioned floor area of 1,200 ft2 and window area equal to approximately 23% of the exterior wall area (not including breezeway walls) equally distributed toward the four cardinal directions.

-These two building prototypes are further expanded to cover four common heating systems (natural gas furnace, heat pump, electric resistance and oil-fired furnace), and four common foundation types (slab-on-grade, heated basement, unheated basement, crawlspace), leading to an expanded set of 32 residential prototype building models.
-This set is used to simulate the energy usage for typical homes built to comply with the requirements of the 2015 IECC and those built to comply with the requirements of the 2009 IECC for one location in each climate zone in the state using DOE's EnergyPlusTM software, version 8.0 (DOE 2013).
-A detailed discussion of the code provisions considered in this analysis is given by Mendon et. al. (2013 and 2015).
-Energy savings of the 2015 IECC relative to the 2009 IECC, including space heating, space cooling, water heating and lighting, are extracted from the simulation results.
+These two building prototypes are further expanded to cover four common heating systems (natural gas furnace, heat pump, electric resistance, oil-fired furnace) and four common foundation types (slab-ongrade, heated basement, unheated basement, crawlspace), leading to an expanded set of 32 residential prototype building models.
+This set is used to simulate the energy usage for typical homes built to comply with the requirements of the 2018 IECC and those built to comply with the requirements of the 2015 IECC with amendments for one location in each climate zone1 in the state using DOE's EnergyPlusTM software, version 8.6 (DOE 2016).
+Energy savings of the 2018 IECC relative to the 2015 IECC with amendments, including space heating, space cooling, water heating and lighting, are extracted from the simulation results.